iapatnode/CoursePilot/README.md

 Note: it may tell you to update pip.
 You can do this by running the command provided in the warning.

-You also need to install the flask_cors library.
+You also need to install the flask_cors library and a native modal library.
 Using the command line, run

 #### `pip install flask_cors`

+#### `npm install react-boostrap bootstrap`

 ## Python Libraries